Micluan41/Stock-Predictor/README.md

 To predict the price value, it is genuine to think about regression and neural network to give predictions.
 For the first part, I've chosen to use linear regression, decision tree regression and SVM for the modelling.
 Linear model is very straightforward and easy to implement, although it will give you bad fit if the underlying relation is significantly non-linear.
 SVM, on the other hand, could provide fit for non-linear relationship in spite of slow learning rate and risk of overfitting.
 Decision tree is generally more suitable for problems with discrete or categorical features, regression tree could also handle continuous features.
 However, the tree can be non-robust and prone to overfit.
 The other approach is neural network.
 To use larger dataset that tracing back to 10 years ago, we probably keep track of arbitrary long-term dependencies.
 Recurrent nueral network, more specifically, long short-term memory(LSTM) keeps feeding the hidden state features to the next step and train the model with new input together.
 It is suitable to make market prediction given the time series stock data.

-**Data Preprocessing**
+**Data Preprocessing:**
-For regression models (Linear, DecisionTree, SVM), there isn't preprocessing step.
+For regression models (Linear, DecisionTree, SVM), there isn't a preprocessing step.
 For LSTM, normalize the data to (0,1) using MinMaxScaler from sklearn.preprocessing.
 Then extract previous 60-day price at each time to form a (n, 60) dimension input.

-**Implementation**
+**Implementation:**
 For regression models (Linear, DecisionTree, SVM), recent one-year data were splitted with a testsize of 0.2.
 Build those models using LinearRegression, SVR,  DecisionTreeRegressor in python sklearn library with default parameters.
 Feed the training dataset to the model and make prediction on the test dataset.
 Metrics for both training data and test data are printed.
 The comparison of predicted and actual price on test data is also plotted.
 Later, run the gridsearch on DecisionTree and SVM to optimize parameter.
 Finally, predict the next day price using the final model.

 For LSTM, the entire history data is used (from 2011-1-1).
 A customized train_test_split function was defined to split data with a default testsize of 0.1.
 The split will not shuffle the data so that the training data are all before test data.
 The function also reshape the input to the correct dimension as mentioned above.
 Use tensorflow to build the LSTM model with a few predefined parameters and train the model.
+The model consists of **two lstm layers**，**two dropout layers** and **two dense layers**.
 Watch the loss change during each epochs to make sure the model is trained sufficiently.
 Print metrics on training and testing data and plot test predicton with actual price.
 Run grid search to optimize key hyperparameters (lstm layer size, dropout, dense layer size).

 Finally, subplot the prediction of all four models with actual price of the test data and compare them.
 Make the next day prediction for LSTM model.

-**Evaluation and Refinement**
+**Evaluation and Refinement:**
 For the case study, I used APPLE stock.
 The metrics (MSE, r2_score) in Project Definition are calculated after the models are trained with default parameters.
 For DecisionTree, SVM and LSTM, run GridSearch on some parameters to see if the metrics are improved.
 The final last day prediction should use the optimized model to generate.
 Finally, calculate what percentage the prediction is within the actual price.

 ## **Results**
-**Model Evaluation and Validation**
+### - **Model Evaluation**
 The results of final models are shown in the table below, including metrics in training and testing dataset and next day prediction.

 Model name   | train mse | test mse | train r2_score | test r2_score | prediction within actual price | next day prediction